symfony/symfony-docs/configuration/multiple_kernels.rst

 :class:`Symfony\\Bundle\\FrameworkBundle\\Test\\WebTestCase` class.
 Inside that class, a method called ``getKernelClass()`` tries to find the class of the kernel to use to run the application during tests.
-The logic of this method does not support multiple kernel applications, so your tests won't use the right kernel.
+The logic of this method does not support multiple kernel applications, so your tests will not use the right kernel.

 The solution is to create a custom base class for functional tests extending from ``WebTestCase`` class and overriding the ``getKernelClass()`` method to